 • Have the car rider card prominently displayed in the car windshield.
-If a card is not present, you will be asked to park in the parking lot and present your identification to the front office staff.
+If a card is not present, you will be asked to park in the parking lot, enter the front office, and present your identification to the front office staff (even if you feel that we "know you").
+This is for the safety of your child.

 • Please stay in line and wait for your child to be delivered to your vehicle.
 Do not exit the line until the vehicle in front of you leaves.
+Do not pull around other vehicles.